fooltowise/NeroNotes/Nero's Notes/Judges Analysis By Gorilla.md

 Mark Lavelle (~60 years old) – Options are worth ~£2.4m

 Mark Lavelle joined the company in 2017.
 He spent 16 years at Halma including senior positions as CEO of two operating groups and as head of M&A. I asked around and confirmed that he left Halma voluntarily.
 Judging by investor presentations, he seems very aligned with the "Judges Culture" which is basically "Halma-lite".
-Hiring a former head of M&A with CEO experience is like a small industrial small cap in the US hiring the former COO of Danaher.
+Hiring a former head of M&A with CEO experience is like a small industrial small cap in the US hiring the former COO of [[Danaher]].
 There is a lot of low hanging fruit to go after.

 Brad Ormsby (~40 years old) – Options are worth ~£1.0m